artpi/Pants-o-mattic/README.md

 Wondering if you should put on your pants?
 This app will help you!

 ### iOS Swift playground app made in order to learn iOS
+Kudos @astralbodies for a great iOS development class!

 ![Logo](./screenshot/logo.png)
 # Some background